timmckague/timandvictoria/src/pages/blog/2019-03-22-hike-moroccos-mount-toubkal.md

 # Is that so…

-As we left the Riad to go rent crampons, Hussain, the owner of the Riad, upon hearing our plans to self guide casually let us know that since the attack in December there were police control points along the trail and we would not be permitted to pass without a guide.
+As we left the Riad to go rent crampons, Hussain, the owner of the Riad, upon hearing our plans to self guide, casually let us know that since the attack in December there were police control points along the trail and we would not be permitted to pass without a guide.

-The sad reality for us travelling in Morocco, is that we trust no one.
-This again is influenced heavily by the blog posts we read in preparation for the trip and as well from a few experiences with Moroccan cab drivers.
+The sad reality for us travelling in Morocco is that we trust no one.
+This again was heavily influenced by the blog posts we had read in preparation for the trip and as well from a few experiences with Moroccan cab drivers.
 As a side note, after spending 2 weeks in Morocco, I think that feeling is only somewhat justified - we met many people here that were very nice to us and that we don’t think were trying to scam us in any way!

-We decide that we need to validate this new information because it sounds like a great way to try and sell a guide's services.
-The first person we check this information with is Ibrahim, the man renting us crampons.
-He re-confirms the story, but we don’t really trust his account either because he subsequently tries to sell us guide services.
-We need someone else to confirm the story.
-We recall passing a police check point at the entrance of the town.
+We decided that we needed to validate this new information because it sounded like a great way to try and sell a guide's services.
+The first person we checked this information with is Ibrahim, the man who rented us crampons.
+He re-confirmed the story, but we didn't really trust his account either because he subsequently tried to sell us guide services.
+We needed someone else to confirm the story.
+We recalled passing a police check point at the entrance of the town.

 Who better to ask than the Police?
 They are the ones enforcing this new rule at their checkpoints.
-Fortunately for us, Grace is travelling Morocco with us and she speaks french very well and was able to ask the Police whether this was in fact a new law.
-The Police give us the same story, with an extra detail, the guide just has to be a local person.
-The police officer then seems to start to make an attempt to sell us a guide, but catches himself part way and simply bids us farewell.
+Fortunately for us, Grace speaks French very well and was able to ask the Police whether this was in fact a new law.
+The Police gave us the same story, with an extra detail - the guide just has to be a local person.
+The police officer then started to make an attempt to sell us a guide, but caught himself part way and simply bid us farewell.

-We still don’t trust that this “guide” requirement is real but we also don’t like the idea of making it part way up the mountain only to get turned back because we don’t have a guide.
+We still didn’t trust that this “guide” requirement was real but we also didn’t like the idea of making it part way up the mountain only to get turned back.

 # To the Refuge

 This brings us back to Sabir, “Yallah”ing us up the mountain (Yallah = “come on/hurry up”).
 We hired a guide… skipped the mules, hence why we’re carrying our own packs and figured we could arrange our own food and shelter at the refuge.

 Hiking to the refuge is not particularly challenging (technically speaking) as there is a clear trail that is very well marked and not at all remote.
-There are about 4 - 5 huts dotting the path up to the refuge all selling drinks, food and souvenirs (I’m not sure who buys the souvenirs…)
+There are 4 - 5 huts dotting the path up to the refuge all selling drinks, food and souvenirs (I’m not sure who buys the souvenirs…)

 We make it to the refuge at 3pm.
-In Morocco they are very generous with their mint tea, whenever you arrive somewhere mint tea is served immediately and the refuge was no exception.
-As we sat outside the refuge sipping our tea we couldn't help but feel great as we took in the snow capped peaks, the sound of the brook nearby and felt the sun’s warmth on our backs.
+In Morocco they are very generous with their mint tea, whenever you arrive somewhere mint tea is served immediately and the refuge is no exception.
+As we sit outside the refuge sipping our tea we can't help but feel great as we take in the snow capped peaks, the sound of the brook nearby and feel the sun’s warmth on our backs.

-There was a fairly steady stream of hikers making their way to refuge as we overlooked the valley.
-One set of hikers was a couple from France who encountered the requirement to hire a guide with even more skepticism than us, as they tried to climb without a guide.
+There is a fairly steady stream of hikers making their way to refuge as we overlook the valley.
+One set of hikers is a couple from France who encountered the requirement to hire a guide with even more skepticism than us, as they tried to climb without a guide.
 When they hit the first checkpoint the story was confirmed, they were turned back to find a guide.

 ![](/img/blog_mttoubkal_sign-5x7-5531.jpg "Making sure we don't forget the name of the mountain we're hiking")